dragonfly-science/dragonfly-website/content/work/avian-flu-case-study/content.md

 remain largely unknown.

-To address this knowledge gap, a new project has been launched by the Ministry of Primary Industries (MPI) and Dragonfly, aimed at sequencing 300 virus isolates collected by the MPI since the 1970s.
+To address this knowledge gap, a new project has been launched by the Ministry for Primary Industries (MPI) and Dragonfly, aimed at sequencing 300 virus isolates collected by MPI since the 1970s.

 ### Building a database of New Zealand variants